 Highchairs should be a product that you buy once and possibly pass down to a friend or family member when you are no longer in need of it.
 Keeping this in mind, finding one that is durable and easy to clean are its two most important features.
-The Lalo Highchair is a minimalistic, low height highchair that not only meets the easy to clean criteria with flying colors, but also grows with your child.
+The Lalo Highchair is a minimalistic, low-height highchair that not only meets the easy-to-clean criteria with flying colors but also grows with your child.
 It comes with additional shorter legs to transition it to a playtime chair as your child grows.
 It comes with a machine washable (and easily removed) cushion that is best for those first foods days.
 The cushion is definitely not necessary as baby grows and becomes better at sitting up straight.
-It is sleek, chic and comes in multiple colors that are sure to compliment your home decor.
-It does not fold up or roll, but it is extremely lightweight and and easily moved.
-It is also easy to assemble, and at a price of $215, doesn’t break the bank for an item you will likely be using daily for many years to come.
+It is sleek and chic and comes in multiple colors that are sure to complement your home decor.
+It does not fold up or roll, but it is extremely lightweight and easily moved.
+It is also easy to assemble, and at a price of $215, it doesn’t break the bank for an item you will likely be using daily for many years to come.

-The Oribel Cocoon Highchair comes with a much bigger footprint, but takes the highchairs of old into the new decade with its more contemporary look and features.
+The Oribel Cocoon Highchair comes with a much bigger footprint but takes the highchairs of the old into the new decade with its more contemporary look and features.
 While its base is very wide, it is also able to fold up and roll away into a closet.
-It too is easy to clean with all plastic smooth services and a dishwasher safe tray.
-The best feature of this highchair is the ability for the seat to rotate backwards when the tray is removed, making it a great baby seat for your infant, even before starting solids.
-This long lasting and durable highchair is exceptionally easy to assemble with zero screws or fuss, making it an obvious favorite.
-Also coming in at $215, you won’t regret having so many features for the price.
+It, too, is easy to clean with all plastic smooth services and a dishwasher-safe tray.
+The best feature of this highchair is the ability for the seat to rotate backward when the tray is removed, making it a great baby seat for your infant, even before starting solids.
+This long-lasting and durable highchair is exceptionally easy to assemble with zero screws or fuss, making it an obvious favorite.
+Also, coming in at $215, you won’t regret having so many features for the price.

 We likely all know someone who has the Stokke Tripp Trapp Highchair and raves about it.
 It is an adult-styled, minimalistic chair that has multiple uses and a small footprint.
-And did you now that it can actually fold flat as well?
-This wood based highchair comes with a removable baby seat, harness and tray, but can also be used with their new additional infant seat that is used much like the reclining Oribel infant seat.
-And while this feature does increase it’s already high price, it may be worth it in the long run.
-It comes in multiple colors, and grows with your child and never maxes out on weight (even you can sit in it)!
-While it’s more expensive than the other two at $270, it’s durability, functionality & design make it a top pick.
+And did you know that it can actually fold flat as well?
+This wood-based highchair comes with a removable baby seat, harness, and tray, but it can also be used with their new additional infant seat that is used much like the reclining Oribel infant seat.
+And while this feature does increase its already high price, it may be worth it in the long run.
+It comes in multiple colors, grows with your child, and never maxes out on weight (even if you can sit in it)!
+While it’s more expensive than the other two at $270, its durability, functionality & design make it a top pick.

-I am half in on the necessity of diaper bags these days.
-They can be such a great thing to have in those first few months, but I do find that as you get the swing of things you realize just how little you really need for the day to day (unless you’re traveling long distances with baby).
-That being said, I do think it’s a good idea to have at least one backpack or bag that makes organizing what you need easy, so that you, your husband or your caretaker can locate what they need quickly and easily.
-I find backpacks to be the most convenient theoretically, but a tote option is also great, as having your phone, keys and wallet on your back at all times can get a bit tedious.
+Diaper bags can be such a great thing to have in those first few months, but as you get into the swing of things, you may realize just how little you really need for the day-to-day (unless you’re traveling long distances with baby).
+That being said, it’s a good idea to have at least one backpack or bag that makes organizing what you need easy so that you, your partner, or your caretaker can locate what they need quickly and easily.
+Backpacks tend to be the most convenient theoretically, but a tote option is also great, as having your phone, keys, and wallet on your back at all times can get a bit tedious.
 However, having it clipped to your stroller obviously makes a ton of sense.
 Here are a few of our favorites.

-Dagne Dover seems to be the new hot brand in diaper bags and it does not disappoint.
-With durable and soft neoprene and air mesh fabric and many compartments (both inside and out,) it is a backpack that is sure to last, look great on both sexes and clips to the stroller with ease.
-Its extra features, such as an opening for wipes and a suitcase attaching sleeve, make it a bag that will go anywhere with you for years to come.
-It comes in many trendy colors, retails for $195 and is definitely a product you’ll be seeing for years to come.
+Dagne Dover is the new hot brand in diaper bags, and it does not disappoint.
+With durable and soft neoprene and air mesh fabric and many compartments (both inside and out,) it is a backpack that is sure to last, looks great on both sexes and clips to the stroller with ease.
+Its extra features, such as an opening for wipes and a suitcase-attaching sleeve, make it a bag that will go anywhere with you for years to come.
+It comes in many trendy colors, retails for $195, and is definitely a product you’ll be seeing for years to come.

-We included the MZ Wallace Quilted Tote Bag in this section because I love its weightless and completely waterproof and stain-proof fabric.
+The MZ Wallace Quilted Tote Bag also deserves an honorable mention for its weightless and completely waterproof, and stain-proof fabric.
 It is not a diaper bag per se, but it is a great tote if you’re looking for a non-backpack option.
-With less compartments you may have to add your own organizational accessories, but it can grow with your and your baby in ways a traditional diaper bag can’t.
-It’s more pricey at $250 but stylistically it will last you much longer than just the baby years!
+With fewer compartments, you may have to add your own organizational accessories, but it can grow with you and your baby in ways a traditional diaper bag can’t.
+It’s more pricey at $250, but stylistically, it will last you much longer than just the baby years!

 Finally, the TwelveLittle crossbody bag is a simple bag without bells and whistles, but it is a perfect size for some diapering and feeding tools when you’re on the go for a quick walk or trip to the grocery.
 It comes with its own small changing pad and has a very comfortable strap.
-At the time it is only offered in two rather limiting colors and patterns, but at the price of $75 it can be a helpful addition to your gear when you don’t want to carry the big, heavy, full-sized diaper bag around.
+At the time, it is only offered in limited colors and patterns, but at the price of $75, it can be a helpful addition to your gear when you don’t want to carry the big, heavy, full-sized diaper bag around.